Vienna in 3 Days: tips, what to see, and much more

 Make your way to the Old Stock Exchange

-This neoclassical building is the perfect place to start the tour: it is located in the heart of Vienna and is surrounded by numerous cafés with excellent breakfast.
+This neoclassical building is the perfect place to start your tour: it is located in the heart of Vienna and is surrounded by numerous cafés with excellent breakfast.

 The Votivkirche is a temple of rare beauty.
 This imposing neo-Gothic building was completed in 1879 and commemorates the failed assassination attempt on Emperor Franz Joseph.
 From the outside, the two twin towers and the three portals with archivolts that form the entrances stand out.